EDIorg/taxonomyCleanr/README.md

 # taxonomyCleanr

 Taxonomic data can be messy and challenging to work with.
 Incorrect spelling, the use of common names, unaccepted names, and synonyms, contribute to ambiguity in what a taxon actually is.
-This R package helps you resolve taxonomic data to a taxonomic authority and to get the accepted names and taxonomic serial numbers for your taxa.
+This R package helps you resolve taxonomic data to a taxonomic authority, get accepted names and taxonomic serial numbers, as well as create metadata for your taxa in the Ecological Metadata Language (EML) format.

 ## Getting started